trdastidar/Fisherfaces_On_Hadoop/README.md

 Note that the quantity x - m is already computed in step 2.
 Thus, in this stage, we simply multiply each row of U by E in a map-only job.
 E is passed to the mappers via distributed cache.
-Let the resultant matrix (where each row is a PCA transformed image) be denoted by Y.
+Let the resultant matrix (where each row is a PCA transformed image) be denoted by Y. Y is a N X K1 matrix.

-This step concludes the eigenfaces computation, which is the first phase of the Fisherfaces algorithm.
+This step concludes the Eigenfaces computation, which is the first phase of the Fisherfaces algorithm.

 #### Step 6: Compute the mean for the eigenfaces representation of each image ####